 - Calcium–22% RDA also contains Vitamin A, Vitamin D, Vitamin B12, riboflavin, Iron, folate, Magnesium, phosphorus,potassium, sodium,selenium

-- animal product containing saturated fat and cholesterol which has proven to promote heart disease.
+- It is an animal product containing saturated fat and cholesterol which has proven to promote heart disease.

-- if not organic, you are getting the pesticides from the cows feed
+- If not organic, you are getting the high levels of pesticides from the cows feed

-- most likely than not, it contains antibiotics.
+- More likely than not, it contains antibiotics.
+Dairy cows are highly inoculated.

-- some are allergic to dairy’s lactic acid.
+- Some are allergic to dairy’s lactic acid.
 See health concerns here.
+Even if you are not allergic, dairy if highly acidic and acid rich diets promote cancer.

 - There are also an increasing number of studies linking dairy (specifically casein, the protein in dairy) with Autism.